 “There, you see?” he remarked.
 “You have decided.
 My bet is you’ll be packed and on the road by Spring.
 I’ll never see you again.”

 “Don’t think like that,” Eireen said.
-“I believe we have yet to play a vital role in each other’s lives.
+“I believe we have yet to play a role in each other’s lives.
 But, Robyn, promise me you won’t do anything to put yerself in needless jeopardy.
 I don’t know why, but I worry about ye.”

 Robyn scoffed.
 “As long as my luck holds, you needn’t worry about me, Eireen.”